IkeSalmonson/poc_django_plataform/README.md

 # Django CRUD and restricted access by user role
 This repository contains dockerized DJANGO project for a plataform where users with different roles have access to differente resources. <br>
-    Admin users register all other roles.
+Admin users register all other roles.<br>
-    Service provider managers register service providers.
+Service provider managers register service providers. <br>
-    Serivce providers login and have access to their own profile page.
+Serivce providers login and have access to their own profile page.  <br>

 ## Comands to start up the project